The Role of Local Government

 LGNSW, as a member of the Heads of Asbestos Coordination Authorities (HACA) is working under the NSW State-wide Asbestos Plan on the safe management of asbestos.
 This work includes working with Aboriginal communities.

-LGNSW is offering Aboriginal employees in NSW councils opportunities to:
+LGNSW is offering Aboriginal employees in NSW councils opportunities to attend free asbestos awareness training in September or October 2016.

 Naturally Occurring Asbestos